 I'm a seasoned session musician that has been recording my own drums for over 20 years.
-My tracks focus on delivering the best performance of the perfect part for your song with emphasis on groove, feel, texture, energy, and attitude.
+My tracks focus on delivering the best performance of the perfect part for your song with emphasis on groove, feel, texture, energy, space, and attitude.
 My goal is to serve the writer's vision by enhancing the song without ever distracting from it.

 Check out extensive session examples on this Spotify playlist: https://spoti.fi/3dR5vR4